Today's Articles

 From St. Louis, Mo, Lester Aglar Walton graduated from a segregated Sumner High School in St. Louis.
 After graduation, his father provided him with a white tutor to help him graduate from a business school.
 Walton was an Alpha Phi Alpha fraternity member, the first intercollegiate Greek-letter organization established for Blacks.

 As a journalist, he started as a golf writer at St. Louis Star from 1902 until 1906.
 He also worked as a court reporter for the St. Louis Star.
 By 1908, Walton moved to New York and became a manager and theatrical editor for the New York Age.
-In 1912, Walton married to Gladys Moore, daughter of Fred A. Moore, publisher of the New York Age.
+In 1912, Walton married Gladys Moore, daughter of Fred A. Moore, publisher of the New York Age.
 They had two daughters together.

 Also, his arrival in New York City, and principally in Harlem, placed him right in the epicenter when he became the director of the Lafayette Theater, the only theater in the community at that time catering to an integrated audience.
 He was the theater’s director and the company’s songwriter and promoter and wrote reviews for various productions.
 Walton was also a member of the music organization Frogs Club.
 During World War I, he was requested to supervise productions for Black troops.
 Later, he was elected vice president of the Negro Actors’ Guild and, in the 1950s, became chairman of the Coordinating Council for Negro Performers.
 In this capacity, he oversaw the integration of Blacks into every facet of the media.

 Walton's political doings began in 1913.
-With assistance from the associated press, he launched a movement for the universal spelling of the word Negro, to begin with, the capital "N".
-He pursued a career in journalism, which helped him become a writer for The New York World from 1922 to 1931. in 1932, Walton returned to serve as an associate editor of the New York Age.
+With assistance from the associated press, he launched a movement for the universal spelling of the word Negro, to begin with, the capital "N." He pursued a career in journalism, which helped him become a writer for The New York World from 1922 to 1931. in 1932, Walton returned to serve as an associate editor of the New York Age.
 He was also an active Democrat who served as publicity director in the Colored Division of the Democratic National Committee during 1924, 1928, and 1932.
 He attended the Versailles Peace Conference as a correspondent in 1920.
 Walton had a special interest in Liberia in 1933, visiting the country and writing an article for the Age and New York Herald Tribune.

 To Become a Conductor or Composer